Devotional Thought : Mark 16:2-3

 Very early on the first day of the week, just after sunrise, they were on their way to the tomb and they asked each other, “Who will roll the stone away from the entrance of the tomb?”
 Mark 16:2-3

 These women went to the tomb not knowing how they were going to roll away the stone.
 They came prepared with spices to anoint Jesus’ body but had no idea how they were going to do this.

 Sometimes we are called to go into a situation where it seems we are facing a wall of difficulty and we wonder who is going to roll away the stone?
 We prepare ourselves as best we can.
-We may even take books or sermons that we think will help the people involved but what we need is a supernatural act of God to roll away the unbelief, the deception and the stubbornness of the human heart.
+We may even take books or magazines that we think will help the people involved, but what we need is a supernatural act of God to roll away the unbelief, the deception and the stubbornness of the human heart.